New 42 day free trial

 Tutorials & examples:

 All the APIs offered by the USPS function similarly.
 We created some quick tutorials to show you how to use the USPS APIs in C#, Python and PHP just to get you started.
-As a fair warning, all the USPS APIs are XML based.
+Again, fair warning, all of the USPS APIs are XML based.
 These are not our words, but they describe our feelings about XML succinctly.

-Here we have video tutorials playlist on using the USPS APIs in C#, Python and PHP to get you started.
+Here's a video tutorial playlist on using the USPS APIs in C#, Python, and PHP to get you started.

-Click the playlist icon in the corner of the video to see the rest of the tutorials in the USPS API series.
+Click the playlist icon in the corner of the video to see the rest of the tutorials in the series.

-If you don't want to use the http equivalent of faxing, we get it.
-We don't love XML either.
-If you prefer a faster, easier, address validation APIs, that were written in Go and respond in JSON, Smarty Address Validation APIs have you covered.
+If you don't want to use the HTTP equivalent of faxing, we get it.
+We don't love XML, either.
+If you prefer faster, easier address validation APIs written in Go and responding in JSON, Smarty Address Validation APIs have you covered.

 • is fully documented